seoyoochan/generator-backbone-laser/readme.md

 ## What this generator does for you?
-- Automatic Page Refreshing in Development Mode
+- Liveload in Development Mode
-- The Fastest Optimzation in r.js
+- The Fastest Optimzation in **r.js**
 - Caching is supported
-- Separation of dev and production code is well supported. take a look at 'build/index.html' to learn to write code dependent on mode.
+- Separation of dev and production code is well supported. take a look at `build/index.html` to learn to write code dependent on mode.
-  'build/index.html' is automatically distributed to app/dist folder.
+  `build/index.html` is automatically distributed to `app/index.html` and `dist/index.html`
 - Timezone Detection
-- Browser Language Detection and Translation of App with *i18next plugin*
+- Browser Language Detection and Translation of App with **i18next plugin**
-- Reset Style with *Eric Meyer's Reset CSS*
+- Reset Style with **Eric Meyer's Reset CSS**
 - Font Awesome is ready
 - Shell scripting `npm build` command is ready out of `command/build.sh`